A Social Network Analysis of Occupational Segregation: Empirical background

-Finally, we briefly address the relative importance of homophily within "exogenously given" versus "endogenously created" social groups.
+Finally, we want to briefly address the relative importance of homophily within "exogenously given" versus "endogenously created" social groups.
 As mentioned above, assortative matching takes place along a great variety of dimensions.
-However, there is empirical literature suggesting that homophily within exogenous groups such as those divided by race, ethnicity, gender, and- to a certain extent- religion, typically outweighs assortative matching within endogenously formed groups such as those stratified by educational, political or economic lines.
-E.g., Marsden (1988) finds for US strong inbreeding bias in contacts between individuals of the same race or ethnicity and less pronounced homophily by education level.
-Another study by Tampubolon (2005),\ using UK data, documents the dynamics of friendship as strongly affected by gender, marital status and age, but not by education, and only marginally by social class.
-These facts motivate why we focus here on "naturally" arising social groups, such as gender, racial or ethnic ones;\ nevertheless, as will become clear in the modeling, assuming assortative matching by education, \textit{in addition }to gender, racial or ethnic homophily, does not matter for our conclusions.
+However, there is also an empirical literature suggesting that homophily within exogenous groups such as those divided by race, ethnicity, gender, and- to a certain extent- religion, typically outweighs assortative matching within endogenously formed groups such as those stratified by educational, political or economic lines.
+E.g., \citet{Marsden 1988} finds for US strong inbreeding bias in contacts between individuals of the same race or ethnicity and less pronounced homophily by education level.
+Another study by \citet{Tampubolon},\ using UK data, documents the dynamics of friendship as strongly affected by gender, marital status and age, but not by education, and only marginally by social class.
+These facts partly motivate why our focus here is on "naturally" arising social groups, such as gender, racial or ethnic ones.
+Nevertheless, as will become clear in the modeling, \textit{allowing assortative matching by education, in addition to gender, racial or ethnic homophily, does not matter at all for our results and conclusions}.